n132/Libc-GOT-Hijacking/README.md

 # Libc-GOT-Hijacking

+Glibc is FULL RELRO by default for glibc2.39.
+A great security improvement!
+We can't hijack Libc GOT on libc version >= 2.39

 Transform arbitrary write to RCE.

 This is a userspace attacking skill: If you can write arbitrary memory space, you can use this method to execute arbitrary code.